FraserThompson/dunedinsound.com/src/content/blog/2018-03-10-life-in-the-shadow-of-the-dunedin-sound/index.md

 title: 'Life in the shadow of the Dunedin sound'
 date: 2018-03-09T21:00:00.000Z
 tags:
-    - interview
-    - opinion
+  - Article
-    - coyote
+  - Coyote
-    - ed_sheeran
+  - 'Ed Sheeran'
-    - the_chills
+  - 'The Chills'
 author: 'Fraser Thompson'
 background_position: center
 background_size: contain
-media:
-    Coyote: {machine_name: coyote}
 description: 'On Tuesday the 27th of February 2018 two masked terrorists committed a heinous act of vandalism.'
 cover: ./cover.jpg
 ---

 On Tuesday the 27th of February 2018 two masked terrorists committed a heinous act of vandalism.

 ![Before and after Coyote](./before_after.jpg)
-*before and after coyote*
+_before and after coyote_

-![Baying for heretic blood](./coyote_comments_1.jpg) *Baying for heretic blood*
+![Baying for heretic blood](./coyote_comments_1.jpg) _Baying for heretic blood_

 In an expletive-laden video, they recorded themselves graffiting a powerbox displaying The Chills inspired street art and, in doing so, desecrated a sacred altar to the Dunedin Sound.

 Acolytes retaliated swiftly and violently in comments sections across social media.
 “Morons!
 Losers!” they chanted, “Without The Chills Dunedin music wouldn’t even exist!”.
 They bayed for heretic blood.

 “There’s a couple of people saying that we’re a waste of sperm we have small dicks and we should be killed.
 I thought that was slightly harsh.” alleges Jeremy.
 He plays guitar.

 Him and Louis were chilling on a Sunday evening in Jeremy’s flat when they agreed to be interview by me.
 It should come as no surprise to anyone that these were the people responsible for scribbling “Coyote” over “The Chills” on a powerbox.

 “A lot of people have come up to me being like ‘yeah, fuck The Chills’ or ‘fuck that art’ and I kind of feel like nah, that wasn’t the point we were trying to make, we were trying to be funny.”

 “It definitely had no thought put into it” adds Louis.
 He’s the vocalist and writes most of the songs.

 “We didn’t really think who was behind it [the art], we thought ‘hey some dickhead from the government probably painted it up there’.
 We were thinking it’d be a funny skit, we’re going to stick it to the government, paint over their power box, call ourselves Banksy...”

 It was an act of rock n’ roll arrogance with punk “stick it to the man” sensibilities all wrapped up in self-aware irony.
 As it turned out though, the art was not a product of any governing body but of local arts student and The Chills fan Emma Craig who was commissioned by the lines provider to brighten up a drab gray box.

 She wanted to express her love for her favorite band and help more people her age discover them.
 She fears the history will be lost.
 As she puts it: “No young students seem to really know anything about the Dunedin sound history.”